jerahmeel200/100-days-of-coding/Day-24/README.md

 **Q71** - Block Scope with `let` and `const`: Demonstrate block scope by creating a code block with `` that uses both `let` and `const`.
 Show how variables declared inside the block are not accessible outside of it..

+**Q72** - Block Scope with let and const: Demonstrate block scope by creating a code block with {} that uses both let and const.
+Show how variables declared inside the block are not accessible outside of it.